Kirkland & Ellis International LLP

 With more than 1700 lawyers and 12 offices around the world, Kirkland & Ellis is a major force on the global legal scene.

 Kirkland is ranked in the top 10 of the global 100 (Legal Business 2016) and based in the heart of the city in the iconic Gherkin building, our London office - comprising around 170 lawyers - acts in some of the most complex high value and high profile transactions in Europe.

 Types Of Work

-Although we are renowned for our private equity work in London, we are also recognised for our experience and capabilities in legal advice across the corporate spectrum including restructurings, capital markets, private funds, debt finance, taxation, international arbitration, intellectual property, regulatory and competition law.
+Although we are renowned for our private equity work in London, we are also recognised for our experience and capabilities in legal advice across the corporate spectrum including restructurings, capital markets, investment funds, debt finance, taxation, international arbitration, technology and IP transactions, financial services regulatory and competition law.
 Our client list is more than a match for many larger City firms.

 Corporate: Kirkland has one of the most active and highly regarded private equity practices encompassing all aspects of this rapidly changing field.